shubhampundhir/Inflation-Calculator/README.md

    - `./debug_binary`: To run the debug version.
    - `./optimized_binary`: To run the optimized version.

 # Q1.
-Property Profit and LTCG Tax Calculator
+Property Profit and LTCG Tax Calculation

 ## Overview
 In the first question, we computes the selling price of a property and the Long-Term Capital Gains (LTCG) tax based on historical inflation and property growth rates.
 It uses data from a CSV file to determine the inflation and property growth rates for specific years.
 The calculation considers the purchase year, cost price, and selling year provided by the user.